mcclown/home-assistant-custom-components/README.md

 Very early support for a range of aquarium lights.

 More of a POC than anything right now.
 Based on top of one of a python modules I wrote, [AquaIPy](https://github.com/mcclown/AquaIPy).
 There is no documented API for AquaIllumination lights, so this has all had to be reverse engineered.
-Alpha quality component, definitely use at your own risk.
+Alpha quality component, definitely use at your own risk._

-_Path: light/aquaillumination.py_

 A few caveats: